When Criticism Comes… Part 2

 When Shimei criticized David, his friend Abishai was ready with a solution, “Let me go over and remove his head!”
 2 Samuel 16:9.
-David dismissed this rash recommendation and demonstrated self-control instead.
-Abishai’s solution may have been within his power and maybe even his right, but it would have been sinful before God and would have added more guilt and emotional baggage to his heavy burden.
+Don’t we all want a friend like Abishai!
+David dismissed this rash reaction and demonstrated self-control instead.
+Abishai’s solution may have been within his power and maybe even his right, but it would have been sinful before God and would have added more guilt and emotional baggage to his already heavy burden.
 That’s always what rash reactions that lack self-control will produce.
 Self-control always trumps retaliation and hostility.
 Proverbs 16:32 says, “Better to be patient than powerful; better to have self-control than to conquer a city.”

 When Criticism comes, think deeply about the SOURCE and SUBSTANCE (2 Samuel 16:10).

 David did not automatically demonize Shimei, but considered that God might be using him in some way.
 He ask in a sense, “Was God trying to tell me something through this hostile Benjamite?”
 In listening to critics, we must take time and in wisdom consider any truth in the message so that we can learn and grow and adjust in our leadership.
 Doing this toward a harsh critic will demonstrate our patience and desire for growth to everyone around us.
 Proverbs 15:31 says, “If you listen to constructive criticism, you will be at home among the wise.”